omer310/Memorize-Game/README.md

 ## Installation and Usage

 To use this project, simply download the code and open it in Xcode.
 From there, you can run the project and start playing the game.
+And make sure to add the SF Symbols to your project file.